Next Start

 If the paint has faded but the quality of the surface is in good shape, you may be able to buff the shine back into the paint.
 During the buffing process, keep in mind that you’re using an abrasive compound that, when not used properly, can do even more damage to the paint.

-To start the buffing process, give the surface a good washing.
-Then, to remove micro dirt embedded into the surface of the paint, use a clay bar product.
+To start the buffing process, give the surface a good wash.
+Then, to remove micro dirt embedded in the surface of the paint, use a clay bar product.
 Follow the recommendations of the clay bar manufacturer to learn how to use their product.
 When used properly, you should be able to feel a smoother surface where the clay bar has been used.

 Next, you will need buffing pads and buffing compounds.
-Students at UTI use 3M’s “Perfect-It” buffing system, which includes a buffing compound #1 and a matching #1 buffing pad.
-This compound does the heavy cutting of the service as we start to bring back the shine.
+Students at UTI use the 3MTM Perfect-ItTM buffing system, which includes a buffing compound #1 and a matching #1 buffing pad.
+This compound does the heavy cutting of the surface as we start to bring back the shine.
 Without proper use and care, this compound can also easily cut through the paint on edges and bodyline areas that can only be repaired by repainting, so be careful.

 While working and buffing two-foot square areas at a time, the #1 compound will start to produce an improved shine.
-After wiping any excess #1 compound residue off the surface, reach for the #2 “Perfect It” machine polish and the matching #2 buffing pad and go over the area that was buffed earlier with the #1 compound, continuing to work in two-foot square areas at a time.
+After wiping any excess #1 compound residue off the surface, use the #2 machine polish and the matching #2 buffing pad and go over the area that was buffed earlier with the #1 compound, continuing to work in two-foot square areas at a time.

 At this point, you should see a noticeable difference in the shine.
-Before moving to the next step, wipe off any excess #2 compound residue and use the “Perfect-It” #3 Ultrafine machine polish.
+Before moving to the next step, wipe off any excess #2 compound residue and use the #3 ultrafine machine polish.

-During the buffing process, the buffing pad can leave what is known as ‘swirl marks’ on the finish.
-The #3 Ultrafine machine polish will help to eliminate swirl marks and also bring out a shiny, polished finish.
+During the buffing process, the buffing pad can leave what are known as “swirl marks” on the finish.
+The #3 ultrafine machine polish will help to eliminate swirl marks and bring out a shiny, polished finish.

 • Never lay your buffing pad face-down on the ground.
 The pad can pick up dirt that will scratch the paint.